 Having a good supplier-buyer relationship is a good way to clinch discounts and get your hands on the latest products.

 But remember, this boils down to being a reliable buyer in terms.
-So prove that you’re a trustworthy buyer through orders and punctual payments.
+To prove that you’re a trustworthy buyer through orders and punctual payments.

 8. Pick the best payment methods

-Save costs on your eCommerce business by researching on the most popular payment methods.
+Save costs on your eCommerce business by researching the most popular payment methods.

-As a new eCommerce business owner, consider the different fees and perks each option could provide.
+As a new eCommerce business owner, consider each option's different fees and perks.
 Talk to your credit card merchants about the waivers and fees they might be able to provide on possible fee reductions.